Laser420/hl_mm_bot/README.md

-# Geoff 2.0 - A Hyperliquid Market Making Bot
+# [Broken] Geoff 2.0 - A Hyperliquid Market Making Bot

 Geoff 1.0 was a Feed-Forward neural network made in my connectionist computing class in university named after Old Top Gear's infamous homemade EV.
 Geoff is the name for things which are ambitious but rubbish.